bradleyjay/datadog_test/datadog/answers.md

     2018-08-23 07:11:46,050 - ddtrace.writer - ERROR - cannot send services to localhost:8126: [Errno 111] Connection refused

 This then became the first goal - obtaining a clean, error-free tracer script run.
-My troubleshooting process involved working through basic fix attempts to each one of several issues: run command syntax, port communication, and environment variable issues.
+My troubleshooting process involved working through basic fix attempts to each one of several issues: the run command's syntax, port communication, and environment variable issues.
 I wasn't sure what was wrong as I began running the script, so I worked down what I thought were obvious failure modes first.

-I began by double-checking my config settings as a sanity check, and modified settings in ```/etc/datadog-agent/datadog.yaml``` to ensure that the following were uncommented:
+I began by double-checking my config settings as a sanity check, and modified ```/etc/datadog-agent/datadog.yaml``` to ensure that the following were uncommented:

     apm_config:
         enabled: true